-Joe White - Assistant Coach
+Joe White - Head Coach

 Anthony Slater - Assistant Coach

 Coach Slater is from Ft.
 Pierce, Florida.
 Coach Slater lived in Germany for 13 years, where he lived most of his life.
 In high school Coach Slater became a McDonald’s All American nominee, 1st Team All State (Tennessee and Florida) 1st Team All State, (Tennessee and Florida) Player of the year, Blue Chip All American.
 All-time assist leader in Westwood High School history.
 He led Clarksville Northwest to a 33-3 record and first ever state appearance& final four.
 He also led Westwood high school to their best record ever in school history 29-4, District Champions, Regional Championship.
 Coach Slater played at New Mexico Junior College, where he was named 1st Team All-conference and All Region.
 He led the nation in assist and 4th in steals.
 He holds the all-time assist record in one game with 26.
 He is 4th all time in school history in single season assist 270 and two season with 470.
 In 2001 Coach Slater sign to play at Florida Atlantic University, where he led them to their first ever Atlantic Sun championship and NCAA tourney bid.
 He holds the A-Sun tourney record with single game steals record with 8steals vs Georgia State.
-In 2002 Coach Slater enter the NBa draft.
+In 2002 Coach Slater enter the NBA draft.
 Coach Slater became a free agent and played 8 years professional Overseas, CBA, IBL, ABA, PBL, and USBL.
 2006 He became top 50 minor league players in the country.
 His professional career he Avg.
 10.1ppg, 10.4apg.
 2010 Coach Slater Retired form playing basketball.
 He started his coaching career coaching Travel basketball where he became a one of top Club coaches in the country.
 He led Washington Elite 17u to 5 NCAA certified championships and #22 in the nation and #4 in the West Coast.
 He placed over 24 player players in college in the last two years.

 2016 He landed a head coaching job at Archbishop Murphy where he led the wildcats to a 16-7 record and 10-2 conference.

-I'm thankful for this opportunity to help another program and help develop players get to the next level.
+“I'm thankful for this opportunity to help another program and help develop players get to the next level” Said Slater.